 February 6-7, 2015

 Join the Sustainable Cities Club of The New School and business leaders of Wyndham Hotels, Jones Lang Lasalle, Telepan restaurant and Helpsy fashion to discuss where New York City stands as a sustainable city, what opportunities exist to fill a market demand, and how we develop municipal policies to increase the city’s sustainability and resiliency.

 Women, Climate Change and CitiesMarch 5, 2015, 4:00 p.m.

 This event will focus on women’s role in raising awareness as well as providing solutions to climate change issues specifically in the urban environment.
 Participants will examine what women have brought to the table in the climate movement as well as the specific benefits of having a gendered approach to climate change adaptation and mitigation strategies, namely, in terms of disaster risk recovery, green jobs and urban infrastructure such as public transport.

 TEDC Inaugural Earth Day CelebrationApril 22, 2015

 In celebration of Earth Day, TEDC will facilitate a full day of programming designed to stimulate thought and facilitate action around solutions to complex environmental issues at The New School and in the greater New York City community.
-The day will include a panel discussion featuring University faculty and community leaders, a series of lectures and media launch.
+The day will include a panel discussion featuring university faculty and community leaders, a series of lectures, and a media launch.

 79 Fifth Avenue, 16th FloorTEDC@newschool.edu